Sort by

 The Nestlé Cocoa Plan is our plan for building a more responsible cocoa supply chain.
 We are working with farmers, communities and local and international organizations to develop and implement solutions to the challenges facing cocoa-farming communities.

-As well as our work with farming communities, we aim to ensure that our cocoa suppliers comply with our Responsible Sourcing Standard.
+As well as our work with farming communities, we aim to ensure that our cocoa suppliers comply with our Responsible Sourcing Core Requirements.
 The Nestlé Cocoa Plan is expanding its reach each year, aiming to cover 100% of our cocoa supply by the end of 2025.

 Our income accelerator program